howtographql/howtographql/content/backend/graphql-ruby/3-mutations.md

 ---
 title: Mutations
 pageTitle: "Implementing Mutations with a Ruby GraphQL Server Tutorial"
-description: ""Learn best practices for implementing GraphQL mutations with Ruby and graphql-ruby.
-You can test your implementation in a GraphiQL Playground.""
+description: "Learn best practices for implementing GraphQL mutations with Ruby and graphql-ruby.
+You can test your implementation in a GraphiQL Playground."
 ---

 ### Mutation for Creating Links